AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-data-modeling-entities-and-events.md

 Event-based modeling is beneficial when you need to track activities over time.
 Events provide a record of actions and changes, allowing for deeper insights into patterns, trends, and user behaviors.
 Here are some scenarios when event modeling works well:

-1. **Customer Journey Tracking**: By recording each action a customer takes—such as logging in, browsing products, or making a purchase—you can build a comprehensive view of their journey and behavior patterns.
+1. **Customer Journey Tracking**: By recording each action a customer takes: such as logging in, browsing products, or making a purchase, you can build a comprehensive view of their journey and behavior patterns.
 2. **Real-Time Analytics**: In scenarios like fraud detection or monitoring application performance, a continuous stream of events allows for timely insights and anomaly detection.
 3. **System Monitoring**: Capturing logs, metrics, and performance indicators from systems helps in monitoring health, diagnosing issues, and improving performance through historical trends.